 Driscoll, the former Bush Justice Department official, says that process was never intended to be permanent.
 "And so the real question is do the distinctions that existed in 1965 exist now that would justify disparate treatment in different parts of the country?" he asked.

-But as the North Carolina case makes its way toward the Supreme Court, it becomes more likely that the future of the law will be determined by the courts, not the voters.
+As the North Carolina case makes its way toward the Supreme Court, it becomes more likely that the future of the law will be determined by the courts, not the voters.